risingwavelabs/risingwave-docs/docs/create-source/create-source-cdc.md

 - The TiCDC dialect of Canal JSON (for TiDB only)

   For the TiCDC dialect of [Canal](https://github.com/alibaba/canal) JSON (`ROW FORMAT CANAL_JSON`), you can add TiCDC to an existing TiDB cluster to convert TiDB data changes to Kafka topics.
+You might need to define the topic name in a TiCDC configuration file.
+Note that only new changes will be captured from TiDB.
+Data that already exists within the target table will not be captured by TiCDC.
 For details, see [Deploy and Maintain TiCDC](https://docs.pingcap.com/tidb/dev/deploy-ticdc).

 - Canal JSON (for MySQL only)